-Origins Available: English, French
+Origins Available: English

-First found in Blois, a city and the capital of Loir-et-Cher department in central France in the former province of Orleanais.
+The surname Blois was first found in Blois, a city and the capital of Loir-et-Cher department in central France in the former province of Orleanais.
 This city dates back to at least the 6th century when it was first mentioned by Gregory de Tours.
 By 1196, Count Louis had granted privileges to the townsmen which survived the Middle Ages.
 In 1429, Joan of Arc made Blois her base of operations for the relief of Orleans.
 The lineage began after the tradition of the counts of Blois from the house of Chatillon, and the lords of Trelon.
 The house of Blois affirmed its noble status in 1530, 1664 and 1668.

 This web page shows only a small excerpt of our Blois research.Another 201 words (14 lines of text) covering the years 1152, 1193, 1391, 1130, 1506, 1699, 1778, 1720, 1733, 1748, 1740, 1801, 1804 and 1880 are included under the topic Early Blois History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: